-The 9 Best House Buying Apps to Navigate the 2024 Real Estate Market
+The 9 Best House Buying Apps for 2026

 Best for browsing: Zillow

-• Millions of listings: Zillow boasts one of the largest databases of real estate listings in the United States — 135 million and counting!
+- Millions of listings: Zillow boasts one of the largest databases of real estate listings in the United States, reaching over 160 million.
 Users can browse a wide range of properties, from single-family homes to townhomes and condos.
 The listings are regularly updated to reflect current market conditions.

-• Sharing tools: On this app, you can add shopping partners to save and share your favorite home with friends, family, and even your over-involved mother-in-law.
+- Sharing tools: On this app, you can easily share your favorite home with friends, family, and even your overly involved mother-in-law.
 Comparing notes on homes and features can help streamline the buying process.

 Includes rentals: Yes